 - Though the jump rope itself is designed to be cut, once you’ve snipped the cord there’s obviously no way to re-lengthen it.

-Available in 9 different colors, WOD Nation’s jump rope is catered to cross fit athletes looking to bolster their jump rope skills.
+Available in 9 different colors, this jump rope is catered to CrossFit athletes looking to bolster their jump rope skills.
 Complete with two ropes and a carrying pouch, this is a pretty solid bundle.

 - Made from PVC, the rope comes at 9’8” in length, and can be adjusted by pulling off the cap on the handles and yanking excess rope through.